 Learning new topics must include all levels of Blooms Taxonomy in a spiraled manner.
-Students must start with a working vocabulary, basic equations, and concepts (Research), then use this information in novel ways (Guide), and make personal connections to the material through the lens of their daily lives (Apply).
-Students must also be introduced to new equipment and testing methodologies before designing their own investigations (Inquire) for their safety.
+Students must start with a working vocabulary, basic equations, and concepts (Research the Concepts), then use this information in novel ways (Guided Labs), and make personal connections to the material through the lens of their daily lives (Apply the Learning).
+Students must also be introduced to new equipment and testing methodologies before designing their own investigation (Inquire Lab) for their safety.

 5 - Inquire

 At the turn of the century, science pedagogy began emphasizing "Inquiry-Based Learning".
 Many teachers shied away from this because they found students did not have the background knowledge or instrumentation expertise to simply jump into creating their own investigations.
 After completing the first four steps of the GradeStrides Learning Cycle, students have the knowledge and skill to create their own investigation.
 There are two different types students could be prompted to do.
 One prompt asks them to be engineers and create a device or metaphor, the other prompt asks them to design a full experiment complete with independent, dependent, and controlled variables, data tables and graphs, analysis and conclusions.
 If interested, these can be spring boards for bigger projects for Science Fairs, competitions, and scholarships.
 But more importantly, students will have the chance to safely explore their own curiosities.

 For new learning to be meaningful and shifted from short-term to long-term memory, students must see where these concepts apply to their everyday lives.
 They must experience text-to-self connections and see the information existing not just in a classroom, but in the bigger world around them.
 The application section is always two fold.
 One part gives the student an everyday application to explore the the second part requires students to use their cellphones or internet images to show where and how the vocabulary words found in the research section apply to their personal world.